sttp/Specification/Sections/DataPointCharacteristics.md

 Subscriber can request desired data point resolution characteristics to reduce data reception volume with the expectation that if subscription to publisher succeeds, requested down-sampling characteristics will be respected.
 If publisher rejects requested characteristics, subscriber can expect that proposed resolution characteristics by the publisher will still provide down-sampling.
 If the subscriber does not agree with the proposed publisher resolution characteristics then, with appropriate response before termination, the subscriber will close the connection.

-> :wrench: Operational Statistics:
+> :wrench: Recommended Operational Statistics:
-* Publisher will maintain overall and per-subscriber statistical count of how many data points are configured with down-sampled delivery.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points are configured with down-sampled delivery.
-* Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with down-sampled delivery.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with down-sampled delivery.
-* Subscriber will maintain statistical count of how many data points are configured with down-sampled delivery.
+> * Subscriber will maintain statistical count of how many data points are configured with down-sampled delivery.
-* Subscriber will maintain statistical count of how many data points have been received with down-sampled delivery.
+> * Subscriber will maintain statistical count of how many data points have been received with down-sampled delivery.